 Unskilled, but Strong: Reborn and Shadowtroopers.
 Despite a complete lack of training with the Force, they're capable of holding their own against your average Jedi.
 Unfortunately for them, Kyle is notyour average Jedi.

-From Jedi Knight II and onward, whenever you get into combat in a level, the music changes to more action based music, straight from the Star Wars OST.
+Variable Mix: From Jedi Knight II and onward, whenever you get into combat in a level, the music changes to more action based music, straight from the Star Wars OST.
 There was also a special tid bit whenever your character ever died.